 BWR

-The LORHR event trees are defined as losses or interruptions of the RHR system due to failures of the RHR system and/or its support systems (such as or DC power).
-Recovery of must take place before (1) RHR shutoff head is reached in POS 1, or (2) low RCS level is reached in POS 2 when RHR is automatically isolated, else RCS injection is required to prevent core damage.
-It is assumed that automatic via a low-pressure coolant injection (LPCI) train is not available since the LPCI train would have been re-configured for RHR recovery.
+The LORHR event trees are defined as losses or interruptions of the RHR system due to failures of the RHR system and/or its support systems (such as service water or DC power).
+Recovery of RHR must take place before (1) RHR shutoff head is reached in POS 1, or (2) low RCS level is reached in POS 2 when RHR is automatically isolated, else RCS injection is required to prevent core damage.
+It is assumed that automatic emergency core cooling via a low-pressure coolant injection (LPCI) train is not available since the LPCI train would have been re-configured for RHR recovery.

+In recent years, industry has worked to reduce spurious and therefore, unnecessary isolation of the RHR/DHR system which are the largest contributor to losses of RHR.
+Often these efforts involve modifications that remove the auto isolations.
+Sometimes these modifications remove or reduce the ability to isolate valves from the main control room.
+If this type of modification has been implemented, analysis of associated events should take those modifications into consideration by potentially reducing the initiating event likelihood and/or increasing the human error probability associated with manually isolation.

+PWR

 The LORHR event trees evaluate losses of the operating train of RHR that result from failures of the RHR system itself or from failures of the RHR support systems.
 These failures could also cause failure of the standby RHR system.
-The analyst is asked to consider whether RHR can be recovered prior to boiling to account for the possibility of voids being swept into the RHR pumps, necessitating that the RHR pumps be Failure to recover RHR before RWST depletion is assumed to fail recirculation from the sump since the RHR pumps are assumed to also perform the recirculation function.
+The analyst is asked to consider whether RHR can be recovered prior to boiling to account for the possibility of voids being swept into the RHR pumps, necessitating that the RHR pumps be shutdown and vented.
+Failure to recover RHR before RWST depletion is assumed to fail recirculation from the sump since the RHR pumps are assumed to also perform the recirculation function.
 Recovery of RHR does not guarantee available recirculation since the sump may be unavailable due to trash.

 06.03.04 LOOP Event Trees